 Low Progesterone: Complications, Causes and More

-If you have low progesterone levels, you should consult your gynecologist to find out what is the most appropriate treatment for you, taking in account your particular characteristics
+If you have low progesterone levels, you should consult your gynecologist to find out what is the most appropriate treatment, taking into account your particular characteristics.

 Progesterone is a female sex hormone that is produced in the ovaries following ovulation.
 It plays a crucial role in the menstrual cycle and the development of pregnancy.

 Although it’s essential in your monthly cycle, its main function is to thicken the lining of the uterus to prepare it for a fertilized egg.
 If there is no fertilized egg, the levels of this hormone drop and menstruation begins.

 Progesterone is essential for the development of the breasts and for breastfeeding.
 It is complementary to some of the effects of estrogen.
 In relation to testosterone, it’s responsible for being the precursory hormone to the adrenal hormones.

 While it is a female hormone, the male body also uses it in small quantities to develop sperm.
 As you can see, it’s an important hormone.